triforce-percent/triforce-percent.github.io/index.md

 # Triforce% OoT ACE Showcase

-Using an Arbitrary Code Execution (ACE) exploit in Ocarina of Time to rewrite the game's plot, get the Triforce, and bring together the community for the future.
+Using an Arbitrary Code Execution (ACE) exploit in Ocarina of Time to rewrite the game's plot, get the Triforce, and bring together the community for the future. ([Main video of performance](https://www.youtube.com/watch?v=2x_pqyrf9lA) / [Trailer](https://www.youtube.com/watch?v=LL_jOQQTNO8) / [Source code release](https://github.com/triforce-percent/triforce-percent))

 <img alt="Link in the beta Triforce room getting the Triforce with text: &quot;You got the Triforce!!!
 After 23 years, the dreams of millions of players around the world have finally come true!&quot;" src="https://github.com/triforce-percent/triforce-percent.github.io/raw/main/docs/assets/images/gettriforce.png" width="47%" />